sirodoht/torchandzen/content/blog/why-zen.md

 theories or abstractions, no arguments or explanations, nothing complicated;
 only one thing that cannot get more obvious: just sit.

+In four weeks, Friday 15 September, we’ll be participating at
+<a href="https://torchandzen.com/" class="underline">Torch and Zen</a>
-In four weeks we’ll be taking part at _Torch and Zen_ with the intention of building high quality machine learning software while escaping stress.
+with the intention of building high quality machine learning-enabled software while escaping stress.
 We’ll be doing just that and nothing else.
-This might be a high bar but just like Shunryū teaches us, we don’t plan to become discouraged if we fail to reach it.
+This will be challenging but let’s follow Shunryū’s tenets and not get discouraged if we fail.